PeterLenting/MyBookYourBook/README.md

 •	W3C Markup Validation Service was used to validate HTML.

-•	W3C CSS validation was used to validate CSS.
+•	W3C CSS validation was used to validate CSS and showed no errors.

-•	JSHint was used to validate JavaScript.
+•	JSHint was used to validate JavaScript and showed no errors.

 ### Improvements after testing